Ike Ekweremadu: Organ-trafficking plot politician and wife jailed

 During a televised sentence hearing, Mr Justice Johnson recognised Ike Ekweremadu's "substantial fall from grace".

+Obeta, he said, had lied to doctors and falsely claimed the young potential donor was a cousin of the senator's daughter who urgently needed a transplant.

+The three had left the potential donor facing a "substantial and long term impact on his daily life", he said.

-He said: "People-trafficking across international borders for the harvesting of human organs is a form of slavery."
+"People-trafficking across international borders for the harvesting of human organs is a form of slavery," the judge added.

-He fled in fear of his life and walked into a police station exactly a year ago to report what had happened after the Royal Free Hospital called a halt on the private £80,000 procedure.
+In a victim personal statement, the 21-year-old Nigerian market trader, who cannot be named for legal reasons, told the court he used to "pray every day" to be given the opportunity to come to the UK to work or study.

+He said to "make it happen" he agreed to medical tests in Lagos and meetings with doctors in London, believing they were required for his UK visa during the Covid pandemic.

 Follow BBC London on Facebook, Twitter and Instagram.
 Send your story ideas to hellobbclondon@bbc.co.uk